T.E.A.M. member (Brother of Justin, age 2 years)

 On Christmas Day, one day after their initial visit to the hospital, Susan found her daughter unconscious in her room and called paramedics.
 Rachel revived and taken to the hospital, but it was too late.
 Rachel died two days later of a potentially vaccine-preventable disease.

 Anyone can get meningococcal disease, but adolescents and young adults are increased risk for contracting the disease.
-The Centers for Disease Control and Prevention (CDC) recommends meningococcal immunization for all adolescents 11 through 18 years of age, and college freshmen living in dormitories.
+The Centers for Disease Control and Prevention (CDC) recommends meningococcal vaccination against serogroups A, C, W and Y for all children at 11-12 with a booster at age 16.
+CDC also recommends permissive use of meningococcal vaccination against serogroup B at ages 16-23, with a preferred age of 16 to 18 years.

 “I learned about the vaccine for meningococcal disease two weeks after Rachel’s death,” said Susan.
 “I now hope to educate others about the benefits of vaccination in preventing this horrible disease.”